Transaction Retry Architecture With Retry Coordinator

 AND status = 'FAILED_WITH_RETRYABLE_ERROR';

-This makes the system particularly well-suited to Apache Cassandra deployments where region and cluster form part of the partition key, enabling the database to route the query directly to the correct nodes with zero full-table scans.
+This makes the system particularly well-suited to Apache Cassandra deployments where region and cluster form part of the partition key, enabling the database to route queries directly to the correct nodes with zero full-table scans.

 Glossary